First, let’s define “good leader.”

-One major goal is to differentiate what group we do and do not belong, and who does or does not belong to our group (in short where is it safe and who is safe).
+One major goal is to differentiate what group we do and do not belong to and who does or does not belong to our group (in short, where and who is safe).

-This instinctive drive may have led them as children for instance to actively exclude other children, AKA bullying (about 1/3 of all public school children are bullied on a persistent and long-term basis).
+This instinctive drive may have led them, like children, to actively exclude other children, AKA bullying (about 1/3 of all public school children are bullied on a persistent and long-term basis).

-However, these are not attributed to mental or emotional problems but rather normal human social instinct left unchecked.
+However, these are not attributed to mental or emotional problems but rather normal human social instincts left unchecked.

 If such persists as adults, it will disadvantage leaders who may be more prone to favoritism and nepotism.
 These are bad leadership traits and cancers to an organization.

-As children, we naturally have little ability to override and reprogram because the equipment we need to do so (brain structures) are not finished developing until were are in our early 20s.
+As children, we naturally have little ability to override and reprogram because the equipment we need to do so (brain structures) is not finished developing until were are in our early 20s.

 Mostly, if innateness impacts our leadership ability, it does so because of how our innateness interacted within the contexts of our daily lives throughout our life (nature + nurture, not nature vs. nurture).

-When we talk about innateness we have to understand the truth about human nature: we can override innateness, which in summary is this: we all can learn to be a good leader.
+When we talk about innateness, we have to understand the truth about human nature: we can override innateness, which in summary, we all can learn to be good leaders.